 The Management Committee provides over-arching direction of day to day activities and long-term planning towards achieving goals and the mission of the Friends to support the continued development of a unique, world-class botanic garden.

 The Friends' BushCare Group volunteer on the 2nd Saturday of each month.
 You do not need to be a member of the Friends to join in the fun.
-Just turn up by 8am (winter hours) at the gate on.
+Just turn up by 8am (winter hours) / 7am (summer hours).
 Wear protective clothing and sturdy boots.
 More information.

 Founded in 2015, the group removes weeds, plants trees, shrubs and other plant types and monitors the health of the ecosystem and its communities.
 They also assist in maintaining bushland areas of the Gardens and both Tall Gums Environmental Reserves adjacent to the Gardens (both reserves were purchased by Council using funds from the Sunshine Coast Council Environmental Levy).
 The reserves contain riparian and eucalypt forest vegetation communities including some threatened plant species and provides habitat for koalas, and many other wildlife species.